megallo/markoverator/README.md

 ## Markoverator

-Backwards/forwards Markov text generator specific to HipChat logs.
+Backwards/forwards Markov text generator.
 Can generate sentences around a specified seed word or words.

+Text cleaning and processing utils that are especially friendly to Slack and Hipchat content.

 The expected corpus should be one message or sentence per line in a txt file.:sparkles: Currently the TextUtils can be used to take raw chat sentences and remove the @mentions and URLs while leaving the emoticons.
 It can also tokenize or remove punctuation.
 Now you have cleaned sentences.